SerenityOS/serenity/Documentation/Kernel/ProcFSIndexing.md

 Since it was decided that heap allocations for ProcFS are *mostly* bad, the new design layout tries to achieve most of the principle of "Don't allocate anything until actually needed".
-For that to happen, `InodeIndex` (u64 value) is splitted to 3 Segments:
+For that to happen, `InodeIndex` (u64 value) is split into 3 Segments:
 - The primary segment: value 0 is reserved for all non-PID inodes in the procfs.
 All values from 1 to 0xFFFFFFF are valid PID indices, which represents all PIDs from 0 to 0xFFFFFFE